PacLII Home | Databases | WorldLII | Search | Feedback

 (1) If an application for information requires information that is held by another Government agency or relevant private entity, the Right to Information Officer must transfer the application, or part of it as may be appropriate, to the relevant Government agency or relevant private entity.

-(2) A Right to Information Officer who transfers an application under subsection (1):
+(2) A Right to Information Officer who transfers an application under subsection (1) must:

 (a) make the transfer within 5 days after receiving the application; and